 Wrack cover surveys were conducted to determine the percent cover, composition by species, and average depth of macrophyte wrack in the wash zone area directly in front of the restoration site and at a control site.
-A total of four line-intercept transects were surveyed, consisting of two transects in the wash zone directly in front of the restoration site and two transects in the wash zone of the control areas outside the project area (Figure 12, top).
-Wrack was identified to species when possible [e.g., giant kelp (Macrocystis pyrifera)] (Figure 12).
+A total of four line-intercept transects were surveyed, consisting of two transects in the wash zone directly in front of the restoration site and two transects in the wash zone of the control areas outside the project area (Figure 9).
+Wrack was identified to species when possible [e.g., giant kelp (Macrocystis pyrifera)].
 These transects also recorded trash, tar, driftwood, or other detritus in a similar manner.
-Wrack cover surveys were conducted on 28 December 2016; 14 February, 12 March, 21 June, and 20 September 2017; 11 January, 8 March, 24 May, 15 August, and 16 November 2018; 22 February, 21 May, and 1 August 2019.
+Wrack cover surveys were conducted on 28 December 2016; 14 February, 12 March, 21 June, and 20 September 2017; 11 January, 8 March, 24 May, 15 August, and 16 November 2018; 22 February, 21 May, and 1 August, 6 November 2019; 5 February, and 24 July 2020.

-Wrack cover included seven species: Macrocystis pyrifera, Phyllospadix torreyi, Sargassum spp., Egregia menziesii, Ulva spp., Gelidium spp., and an unknown red algae.
-Cover was frequently dominated by giant kelp (Macrocystis pyrifera) and surfgrass (Phyllospadix torreyi) but was highly variable by survey.
-Both the restoration and control sites had the same low cover of wrack during the baseline surveys (December 2016) (Figure 13, top).
+Wrack cover included seven species: Macrocystis pyrifera, Phyllospadix torreyi, Sargassum spp., Egregia menziesii, Ulva spp., Gelidium spp., and an unknown red turf algae.
+Cover was frequently dominated by giant kelp (M. pyrifera) and surfgrass (P. torreyi) but was highly variable by survey.
+Both the restoration and control sites had the same low cover of wrack during the baseline surveys (December 2016) (Figure 10, top).
 Post-restoration surveys display a pattern of increasing wrack cover during the summer surveys and decreasing during the winter surveys, possibly indicating seasonal fluctuations.
-However, the most recent survey (August 2019) exhibited low cover relative to other summer surveys and a higher cover was seen in the May 2019 survey (predominantly Macrocystis).
-Cover amongst the restoration and control site were also highly variable and is likely to remain so, as the surveys are conducted along the high tide line, below most grooming activity (for the control sites).
-Longer-term data will inform this metric of assessment further.
+This trend continued into Year 4, showing low cover in the winter survey (February 2020) and higher cover in the Summer survey (July 2020; Figure 10, top).
+Cover between the restoration and control site were also highly variable and are likely to remain so, as the surveys are conducted along the high tide line, below most grooming activity (for the control sites).
+Year 5 data will inform this metric of assessment further.

-Terrestrial debris and trash were variable throughout the surveys with the most terrestrial debris (e.g., twigs, leaves, feathers, other natural debris, etc.) seen in January 2018 after a large winter storm (Figure 13, bottom).
-The March 2018 and February 2019 surveys also displayed a considerable amount of debris.
-Trash remained low across all surveys.
-The most trash was seen in the February 2019 survey, though was still less than 1% cover in both the control and restoration sites.
-This indicates either a lack of trash in the survey area, or beneficial adaptive management measures such as hand-removal of trash that are shown to be effective at maintaining the restoration and control areas with very low overall trash cover.
+Terrestrial debris and trash were variable throughout the surveys (Figure 10, bottom).
+Terrestrial debris (e.g., twigs, leaves, feathers, other natural debris, etc.) in Year 4 remained relatively low across all surveys, with a maximum average cover of approximately 3% in the restoration site (February 2020).
+Trash also remained low across all surveys, at less than 1% cover in both the control and restoration sites.
+This indicates either a lack of trash in the survey areas, or beneficial adaptive management measures such as hand-removal of trash that are shown to be effective at maintaining the restoration and control areas with very low overall trash cover.

-Figure 12.
-Photograph of wrack line in control site (top) and large pile of giant kelp mixed with some seagrass on 15 August 2018.
+Figure 9.
+Photograph of wrack line in control site (top) on 5 February 2020 and photo of clump of mixed wrack found on 24 July 2020 (bottom).